kavita14/circular-slider-react/README.md

 ### Installation

-`npm install --save react-circular-slider`
+`npm install --save circular-slider-react`

 ### How To Use

 First import this component where you want to use it

-`import ReactCircularSlider from "react-circular-slider"`
+`import ReactCircularSlider from "circular-slider-react"`

 Then just renders it